udacity/cd14704-azure-agentic-c2-classroom/lesson-3-Implementing Agentic Routing Workflow with Semantic Kernel/exercise_2/README.md

 # Lesson 3:

 Implement memory and state in SK: connect to vector databases or Azure Cognitive Search to give your agent long-term recollection of information.
+Implementing Agentic Routing Workflows with Python Students implement a routing system where a router agent uses an LLM to classify a query and then dispatches it to the correct specialist agent, which may involve orchestrating sub-tasks.